dcsp-lab-4/sellout-flask/README.md

   * The module that handles database access for us
 - Flask-Migrate
   * The module that greatly simplifies updates to our database for us (adding/removing/modifying columns etc)
+- Flask-Uploads
+  * The module that handles image uploading for us
 - phonenumbers
   * The module that handles phone number parsing for us.
 - Elasticsearch